thelfer/mfem-mgis/docs/paper/joss/paper.md

 provides a very high level of abstraction based on a very declarative text-based Application Programming Interface.

-## Integrate MMM in an open source ecosystem
+## Integrate MMM in an Open Source Ecosystem

 The `MMM` library takes full advantage of an open-source software (OSS) stack.
 It benefits from the increasing maturity of many communities and tools working